M. Asli Dukan

-M. Asli Dukan (born 1973) is an American independent media producer, filmmaker and visual artist based in Philadelphia working with themes of speculative fiction and Afrofuturism.
+M. Asli Dukan is an American independent media producer, filmmaker and visual artist based in Philadelphia working with themes of speculative fiction and Afrofuturism.

 Early life

-M. Asli Dukan was born in Newark, New Jersey and grew up in Harlem, New York.
-Dukan credits her family and childhood for influencing her focus on black consciousness and science fiction.
+M. Asli Dukan was born in Newark, New Jersey and has spent most her life living in New York City, where her Caribbean family immigrated to in the early 20th century.
+Dukan credits her family and childhood for influencing her focus on merging the Black radical tradition in her speculative fiction films and visual art.

 Education

-M. Asli Dukan has a Media and Communication Arts MFA from the City University of New York (CUNY) awarded in 1999 and a film production BA from New Jersey City University in 1997.
+M. Asli Dukan has a Media and Communication Arts Master of Fine Arts from the City College of New York awarded in 1999 and a film production Bachelor of Arts from New Jersey City University in 1997.
 Filmmaker Ayoka Chenzira was one of her professors.

 Career

-Dukan is a lecturer at the University of Pennsylvania.
-She has also taught at the University of the Arts and the City College of New York.
+Dukan is faculty at the Community College of Philadelphia.
+She has also taught at the University of Pennsylvania, the University of the Arts and at the City College of New York.

 Dukan says she "embraces the futuristic, fantastic and imaginary genres of speculative fiction (SF) as a way to explore the possibilities of social transformation in society."
 She has written, produced and directed several short SF films that have screened in film festivals across the country, the Newark International Film Festival, the ImageNation Film and Music Festival, the Langston Hughes Film Festival and the Blackstar Film Festival.
 She has contributed to a scholarly edited volume about Afrofuturism and its trends in multiple media.
 She founded Mizan Media Productions, a multimedia company that centers Afro-diasporic fiction and non-fiction narratives, in 2000.
 Through her production company she has directed and produced short speculative fiction films, as well as videos for indie artists and arts organizations.

-The “Resistance Time Portal,” her mixed-media, augmented-reality installation centered on Black radicalism in a futuristic narrative, made its debut in the Distance≠Time exhibition at the Icebox Project Space, a contemporary arts and culture venue in Philadelphia.
+The "Resistance Time Portal," her mixed-media, augmented-reality installation centered on Black radicalism in a futuristic narrative, made its debut in the Distance≠Time exhibition at the Icebox Project Space, a contemporary arts and culture venue in Philadelphia.

 In 2018 Dukan was a judge for the Glyph Comic Awards.